bilal-badar/port-scanner/README.md

 3. **Socket Error**: Informs if the server is unresponsive.
 4. **Keyboard Interrupt**: Safely exits the program if interrupted by the user.
 ## Notes
-* The script currently scans only well-known ports (0–1023).
-For a broader scan, adjust the `range()` function in the code.
 * This scanner is meant for educational and authorized use only.
 Unauthorized scanning of systems is illegal and unethical.
 ## Future Improvements
 * Add support for custom port ranges.